 The biggest contributors to performance were mostly companies that will likely continue to benefit from faster adoption curves as a result of the COVID Pandemic.
-West Pharmaceutical Services Inc. (WST, +49.35%) manufactures packaging and delivery systems for biologics and is a natural monopoly designed into FDA approvals.
-Catalent Inc. (CTLT, +41.10%) is a contract manufacturing organization (CMO) for drugs, exposed to the movement to increased outsourcing due to more stringent FDA regulations and trends toward more specialized drugs with more complex manufacturing processes.
-Repligen Corp.
-(RGEN, +28.04%) is a biopharma pure-play focused on the provision of advanced bioprocessing solutions to the biologic drug development industry.
-The company is a key provider of protein products central to the monoclonal antibody development process, as well as hardware for upstream and downstream workflows.
+West Pharmaceutical Services Inc. (WST, +48.97%) manufactures packaging and delivery systems for biologics and is a natural monopoly designed into FDA approvals.
+Catalent Inc. (CTLT, +41.22%) is a contract manufacturing organization (CMO) for drugs, exposed to the movement to increased outsourcing due to more stringent FDA regulations and trends toward more specialized drugs with more complex manufacturing processes.